 When working with students with disabilities, faculty and staff will:

-b.
-Refer students who inquire about accommodation to Disability Support Services.
+- Refer students who inquire about accommodation to Student Accommodation & Support Services.

-e.
-Ensure instructional materials are accessible.
-Faculty and staff may seek assistance from DSS or Information Technology.
+- Ensure instructional materials are accessible.
+Faculty and staff may seek assistance from SASS or Information Technology.

-If a qualified student with a disability seeks a course substitution as a reasonable accommodation, the student should submit a request for such an accommodation and provide the necessary medical documentation to DSS.
-DSS will assist the student through the following process:
+If a qualified student with a disability seeks a course substitution as a reasonable accommodation, the student should submit a request for such an accommodation and provide the necessary medical documentation to SASS.
+SASS will assist the student through the following process:

 The Human Resource Office provides information and assistance to job applicants who request accommodation.
 Human Resource Services shall:

 - Ensure position announcements do not contain discriminatory language prior to posting the position and that qualification standards, employment tests, or other selection criteria do not screen out or tend to screen out an individual with a disability unless they are consistent with the business necessities of the University.